s-gbz/grilborzer.github.io/_posts/2020-08-01-morning-pages-part-5.md

 # "Writing makes me confident" - 29.07.2020
 **I feel** .. better and more confident than I did before the pages.
 This is prime example of the magic of writing.

 I woke up deprived, blue and joyless.

-Naturally, this is what I wrote about first.
+Naturally, I wrote about those feelings first.

 Having realised that, I began to build myself up.
 I can't stand putting myself down.
 So I build myself up again.